...

 Clearly Expressed Gratitude

 Start the letter by expressing gratitude for attending your presentation and giving you time.
-You can also include other factors you think you need to express gratitude for in your message.
+You can also include other factors in your message that you need to express gratitude for.

 A Summary of Your Presentation